d3/d3/docs/d3-color.md

 d3.color("steelblue").brighter(1) // {r: 100, g: 185.71428571428572, b: 257.14285714285717, opacity: 1}
 ```

 [Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a brighter copy of this color.
-If *k* is specified, it controls how much brighter the returned color should be.
-If *k* is not specified, it defaults to 1.
+For example, if *k* is 1, <ColorSpan color="steelblue" /> in RGB color space becomes <ColorSpan :color="d3.rgb('steelblue').brighter()" />.
+The parameter *k* controls how much brighter the returned color should be (in arbitrary units); if *k* is not specified, it defaults to 1.
 The behavior of this method is dependent on the implementing color space.

 ## *color*.darker(*k*) {#color_darker}